Why Your Dog Hides Stuff — and Why It’s Normal

 Is your dog afraid of not being fed?

-No, domestic dogs don’t worry about being left without food, says Ms. Cobb.
+No, domestic dogs don’t worry about being left without food, says Mia Cobb.
 This behavior is driven by an inherited survival mechanism.
 It shouldn’t be seen as evidence that they anticipate future hunger.

-However, dogs that have experienced food scarcity or , such as strays, may indeed be concerned about food supplies.
-This is a protective mechanism shaped by experience.
-Interestingly, it is also exhibited by hunting breeds like terriers and hounds.
+However, dogs that have experienced food scarcity — such as strays — may indeed be concerned about food supplies.
+This concern is a protective mechanism shaped by experience.
+It is also exhibited by some hunting breeds like terriers and hounds.

 Is this behavior a problem?